Consulta OnLine (periodico online)

 Abstract

-essay highlights the logical and argumentative hortcomings
+The essay highlights the logical and argumentative hortcomings of the

-health protection and production needs, favoring the
+protection and production needs, favoring the Government's authority to

-Government's authority to determine which interests should prevail.
+determine which interests should prevail.

 (12.09.2024)